-- Upon completion of the Light Screen Key Reset (step #2), the Light Screen status indicators will indicate either a blocked or a clear condition. - a) A blocked condition:
+3) Upon completion of the Light Screen Key Reset (step #2), the Light Screen status indicators will indicate either a blocked or a clear condition.

 Red indicator - ON steady

 Yellow indicator - flashing at a rate proportional to the number of aligned, unblocked beams (OFF if all beams are blocked).